 Because the home page is the first page most of your visitors will see, it’s also the most important page.
-Its purpose is to grab the readers’ attention and help them find information quickly and easily.
+Its purpose is to grab readers’ attention and help them find information quickly and easily.

-If your home page lacks facts or the copywriting is confusing, your visitors will click off before they ever gets a chance to know you.
+If your home page lacks facts or the copywriting is confusing, your visitors will click off before they ever get a chance to know you.
 Here are some tips from a professional copywriter on making your home page effective:

 Today’s web surfer has a short attention span.
 The home page copy needs to cut to the chase or risk losing the reader.
 Don’t waste a lot of time giving details and background.